huawei-noah/SMARTS/ultra/docs/agent.md

 # ULTRA Agents

 An ULTRA agent specification inherits from SMARTS's `AgentSpec`.
-As a result, an agent interface, agent parameters, an agent class, and observation, reward, info, and action adapters can be specified.
-For example, the baseline agents of ULTRA use the `BaslineAgentSpec` available in `ultra/baselines/agent_spec.py`.
+The baseline agents of ULTRA use the `BaslineAgentSpec` available in `ultra/baselines/agent_spec.py`.
+However, the following are the attributes of an `AgentSpec` available for customization:
+* agent interface
+* agent parameters
+* agent policy class
+* observation adapter
+* reward adapter
+* info adapter
+* action adapter

 ```python
 # The baseline agent specification.
 spec = AgentSpec(